 - Read the weekly fishing report to see what fish are biting and how to catch them.

-- Find fun facts, photos, and updates on Minnesota Fishing's Facebook page.
+- Find fun facts, photos, and updates on Minnesota Fish and Wildlife Facebook page.

 Purchase a vehicle permit today and get a year of unlimited visits to all of Minnesota's state parks and recreation areas.